manfredsteyer/ngx-build-plus/readme.md

 Big thanks to [Rob Wormald](https://twitter.com/robwormald) and [David Herges](https://twitter.com/davidh_23)!

-## Tested with CLI 6.0.x
+## Tested with CLI 6.x and CLI 7.0.x

-This package has been created and tested with Angular CLI 6.0.x.
+This package has been created and tested with Angular CLI 6.x. and CLI 7.0.x.
 If the CLI's underlying API changes in future, I'll provide an respective update for this version too until the CLI has build-in features for the covered use cases.

+## Breaking Change in Version 7

+- The switch ``single-bundle`` now defaults to false to align with the CLI's default behavior.

 ## Example